Trinity Cheltenham: Senior leadership and staff

 Trinity also employs a number of staff on a full-time or part-time basis, and all of its events and activities are facilitated by a large number of volunteers.

 History

-Trinity Church came into being in 1824 as an overflow from the Parish Church in the town centre.
-The first minister was the Rev Francis Close, Rector of Cheltenham and later Dean of Carlisle Cathedral, after whom the Dean Close School was named.
+Trinity Church came into being in 1824 as an overflow from the Parish Church in the town center.
+The first minister was the Rev Francis Close, Rector of Cheltenham and later Dean of Carlisle Cathedral.
+The Dean Close School was named after him.
 The Church was opened with an address from the Rev Charles Simeon.